Table of Contents:

-At East Elementary we do our best to create the most effective learning environment.
+We do our best to create the most effective learning environment.
 One way to accomplish this is through standards of appearance.
-We know from experience that the way people dress and groom themselves affects the way they behave.
+We know that the way people dress and groom themselves affects the way they behave.
 Standards of appearance at the elementary level prevent distraction from learning and unwanted attention from other students.
-We do not want anything to distract from the learning process.
-All teachers and staff are expected to enforce these policies.

 Parents are responsible of assuring that their students are dressed and groomed for school.
 Students who are in violation of this code will be sent to the office.
 Office personnel will either fix the problem and send the student back to class or contact parents.
 Students may return to class once they are in compliance with the appearance code.